thedhanawada/me/index.md

 - <i class="fas fa-award"></i> Recipient of Individual Achievement Award
 - Analyzed 100+ startups for market viability, technology feasibility, and consumer interest
 - Collaborated with more than 10 startups to define uses cases, wireframe proof of concepts, develop prototypes, and help adapt technologies to organizations
-- Collaborated with 150+ internal associates from 20 different departments to develop prototypes, solutions, and product ideas - to empower in-house innovation and tech development worth $650k
+- Collaborated with 150+ internal associates from 20 different departments to develop prototypes, solutions, and product ideas - to empower in-house innovation and tech development worth USD 650k
 - Developed 23 prototypes independently and moved 11 to full production

 ### **[Tata Consultancy Services](https://www.tcs.com/){:target="_blank"}** `2015.6 - 2016.10`